tylerharter/cs301-projects/fall19/p9/stage2.md

-# Stage 2 (don't start yet, work in progress!)
+# Stage 2 (Still under revision)

 We'll now use the clean data from stage 1 to analyze the reviews of the Amazon products.
 We'll also write some code to recursively find and process files nested inside multiple directories.
-To start, download and extract `broken_file.zip` in the same location of your notebook (you need to have the `broken_file` directory in the same directory as your `main.ipynb`)
+To start, download and extract `broken_file.zip` in the same location of your notebook (you need to have the `broken_file` directory in the same directory as your `main.ipynb`).

+Also remember to download the latest version of `test.py`.

 **Note:** You'll learn about making scatter plots in lab 11, so please don't ask about how to do that until we've released that lab and